-The slow season, shoulder season, a time which locals look forward to.
-They get their tiny mountain towns back to play and frolic through, the waves in a beach town are free of those pesky tourists, lineups in grocery stores are non-existent and it doesn’t take you 2 hours to crawl along the single lane highway that runs 4 km across town.
+The slow season, also known as shoulder season, is a time that locals tend to look forward to.
+Their tiny mountain towns are theirs once again to relish, the waves of their beach town are free of tourists, lines in the grocery stores are non-existent, and it doesn’t take them 2 hours to crawl along the single lane highway that runs 4 km across town.

-This time, as wonderful as it is for the average local, can be pretty devastating for a tour operator.
-With tourist numbers absolutely plummeting, weather patterns turning and the looming idea that this shoulder season could be the one to destroy something you have worked so hard for, its imperative that you find a way to survive.
+As wonderful as this time may be for the average local, it can be pretty devastating for a tour operator.
+With tourist numbers absolutely plummeting, weather patterns changing, and the possibility of severe losses looming, it’s imperative that you find a way to survive.

-In this article, I’m going to outline a few things that you can do as a tour operator to capture as many of these dwindling numbers as possible and turn a profit in these dreaded seasons.
+So, what are a few things that you can do as a tour operator to capture as many of these dwindling numbers as possible and turn a profit in these low-traffic seasons?

-Danielle Mallen the COO of Acteavo suggests, “Running rewards programs like ‘Book 3 activities and get one free’ can really boost your sales because it requires your customers to buy more of your product than they might normally for the opportunity to get a free one.”
+As Danielle Mallen, the COO of Acteavo, says, “Running rewards programs like ‘Book 3 activities and get one free’ can really boost your sales because it requires your customers to buy more of your product than they might normally for the opportunity to get a free one.”
 This is a great time to sell new packages and test out different ideas for the busy season.
 It’s a wonderful opportunity to promote some of your less popular tours and help people understand how fantastic all your products are.

-Terry Kyle, author of 400 Latest & Greatest Small Business Ideas, says “The long-term financial maturity required in running a seasonal business is much, much greater than a conventional 9-to-5 employee that can rely on a regular paycheck.”
-Give yourself a buffer, something to fall back on when times get tough and don’t kid yourself saying everything is going to be a ray of sunshine, there will be difficult times, so prepare for them.
+Terry Kyle, author of 400 Latest & Greatest Small Business Ideas, says, “The long-term financial maturity required in running a seasonal business is much, much greater than a conventional 9-to-5 employee that can rely on a regular paycheck.”
+Give yourself a buffer that you can fall back on when times get tough and prepare for those tough, less busy times.
+This is when you can do your idea testing and general maintenance of your business.

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.